japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-TextSocketSourceProvider.md

 == [[TextSocketSourceProvider]] TextSocketSourceProvider

-`TextSocketSourceProvider` is a link:spark-sql-streaming-StreamSourceProvider.adoc[StreamSourceProvider] for link:spark-sql-streaming-TextSocketSource.adoc[TextSocketSource] that read records from `host` and `port`.
+`TextSocketSourceProvider` is a link:spark-sql-streaming-StreamSourceProvider.md[StreamSourceProvider] for link:spark-sql-streaming-TextSocketSource.md[TextSocketSource] that read records from `host` and `port`.

-`TextSocketSourceProvider` is a link:spark-sql-DataSourceRegister.adoc[DataSourceRegister], too.
+`TextSocketSourceProvider` is a link:spark-sql-DataSourceRegister.md[DataSourceRegister], too.

 The short name of the data source is `socket`.